nessaacr/Project-RO-Kelompok-5/README.md

 From the results of the experiment through Orange3, it can be seen that the highest Pre-Pruning value is when the Maximum Depth is 19, but this value is still lower than the default value, which is no Pre-Pruning.
 Therefore, the prediction model does not use Pre-Pruning.

 ### Replicable Training Configuration
-The Replicable Training parameter sets the seed of the Tree, so the result can be replicable.
+The Replicalable Training parameter sets the seed of the Tree, so the result can be a replica.
 To obtain the highest value prediction model results, these parameters also need to be considered and configured.
 From the experimental results, it can be concluded that Replicalable Training does not have a positive impact on the quality of the prediction model, therefore in this configuration, this parameter will not be activated.

 ### Balance Class Distribution Configuration